alicexue/fmri-pipeline/README.md

 7. If customization of fsf files is desired, create a custom stub file named design_level\<N>_custom.stub under the model directory with feat settings (see design_level1_fsl5.stub for examples).
 If a setting in the custom file is found in the default stub file, the custom setting will replace the existing setting.
 If the custom setting is not found in the default stub file, it will be added to the fsf.
 8. To run a level 1 analysis, use run_level1.py, which will create a job array where each job generates a *.fsf file for a single run and calls the feat command on that fsf file.
 (By default, if the argument specificruns is not specified, fsf's will be created for all runs.)
 It may be useful to open one or two *.fsf files using the Feat_gui (locally, not on a cluster) to check that everything has loaded properly, and that the design matrix is as specified.
 9. Level 2 and level 3 scripts (run_level2.py, run_level3.py) are run similarly.
 Use the -h option to see explanations of the parameters.

+#### For executing and managing Flywheel jobs:
+1. Configure and execute desired analysis gear on [Flywheel](https://flywheel.io/) using GUI.
+Copy job ID.
+2. Run `copy_job/copy_job.py` (supplying job ID) from command line to generate python script for executing job through SDK.
+See `copy_job/README.md` for details.
+3. Copy and, if necessary, modify relevant portions of new python script (e.g., `config` and `input_files`) and create or update config file (see `config-bids-fmriprep.json` for example).
+4. Run `run_flywheel_gear.py` from command line, which will take user through "interview" to setup batch gear execution (i.e., execute jobs in parallel for each subject).
+5. Run `query_flywheel_gear.py` from command line to query job status and optionally cancel pending/running jobs.

 ## Directory Structure
 - Session directories are optional.
 If there aren't multiple sessions, omit the session label from EV file names.